HydroModPy/HydroModPy/docs/source/user_guide/workflows/calibration-recipes.rst

    * - :ref:`A published method <recipe-protocol>`
      - The catchment is mapped but poorly gauged.
      - Almost nothing: the method is named, not retyped.
+   * - :ref:`The same method, by hand <recipe-staged-by-hand>`
+     - The two stages need to say more than the protocol does.
+     - Every stage, criterion and override, spelled out.

 .. _recipe-single-gauge: